neurazum/bai/README.md

 - _To warn dangerous patients such as epilepsy and MS early before the seizure and to take the necessary precautions,_
 - _Early diagnosis for Alzheimer's patients and the bai model helps the person by memorising forgotten words,_
 - _Development of mind-controlled games for players,_
-- _Development of a voice assistant that can be used in everyday life._
+- _Development of a voice assistant that can be used in everyday life,_
+- _Reducing the margin of error in disease diagnosis thanks to the 12 cranial nerves in the human body._

 ## Direct Uses